rism-ch/onstage-texts/index.en.md

 ### Genève

-* 8'904 prohrams
+* 8'904 programmes
-* 6'954 composers et interpreters
+* 6'954 composers and performers
 * 19'499 pages digitalized

 ### Basel

 * more than 400 programmes
-* more than 2'400 composers et interpreters
+* more than 2'400 composers and performers
 * ca. 3'000 pages digitalized

 <!-- Old Onstage logos-->